National Youth Leadership Training

 We are putting together an AMAZING NYLT course for 2021!

 Our current NYLT staff is working hard to prepare the NYLT course you've all been waiting for.
 After the tough decision to cancel 2020's course, we are SO EXCITED to get back to the business of preparing our Youth to be the Leaders of the Future for our council and beyond.

 Next year’s NYLT courses in the Northeast Georgia Council will take place on the following weeks.

-The parents and guardians of scouts and venturers who registered for our 2020 NYLT course can request a refund of their 2020 NYLT registration fees by contacting Greg Shultz at firstname.lastname@example.org.
-If you would like to request a refund, we ask that you do so by November 30, 2020.
-Alternatively, you can leave your money with the Council and your NYLT registration will roll over to 2021.
+The parents and guardians of scouts and venturers who were registered for our 2020 NYLT course can request a refund of their 2020 NYLT registration fees by contacting Greg Schultz at email@example.com.
+Alternatively,

-The National Youth Leadership Training Program (NYLT) is Scouting's premiere youth leadership development program.
+The National Youth Leadership Training Program (NYLT) is Scouting's premier youth leadership development program.
 It is offered in Councils throughout the country.
-NYLT is an intensive, fun, hands-on, & challenging six day program that combines the outdoor adventure & classroom instruction to provide Scouts with experience & tools for becoming great leaders.
+NYLT is an intensive, fun, hands-on, & challenging six-day program that combines outdoor adventure & classroom instruction to provide Scouts with experience & tools for becoming great leaders.
 NYLT focuses on the concepts of what a leader must BE, what a leader must KNOW, & what a leader must DO.
-Partcipants learn & develop skills such as:
+Participants learn & develop skills such as:

 - Problem Solving

 - Presentation Making

 - Team Development